roadrunner-server/docs/plugins/grpc.md

 {% endcode %}

-This will start the gRPC server and make the `Pinger` service available for remote clients to call.
-You can use any gRPC client library in any language that supports gRPC to call the `ping` method.
+This will start the gRPC server and make the `Greeter` service available for remote clients to call.
+You can use any gRPC client library in any language that supports gRPC to call the `SayHello` method.

 ## Metrics